mrzeszowski/messaging-net-kafka/README.md

 3. Go to repository directory using command line tool.
 4. Go to `chat-api` directory using command line (`cd ./chat-api`).
 5. Run command `docker compose up` in the current directory.
 6. Run command `dotnet test` in the current directory.
+The operation may take longer the first time (Testcontainers needs to download images).
 Terminal should print `Passed!  - Failed:     0, Passed:     2, Skipped:     0, Total:     2`.
 7. Open `./chat-api/Chat.sln` in your IDE.
+8. Got to `Chat.Api` directory using command line (`cd src/Chat.Api `)
+9. Run command `dotnet ef database update` in the current directory.
-8. Start the application in your IDE using `http` launch profile and wait until Swagger UI will open in your browser (url: http://localhost:8092).
+10. Start the application in your IDE using `http` launch profile and wait until Swagger UI will open in your browser (url: http://localhost:8092).
-9. Run command  `cd ..` in the current directory.
+11. Run command  `cd ..` in the current directory.
-10. Go to `chat-ui` directory using command line (`cd ./chat-ui`).
+12. Go to `chat-ui` directory using command line (`cd ./chat-ui`).
-11. Run command  `npm install` in the current directory.
+13. Run command  `npm install` in the current directory.
-12. Run command  `npm run dev` in the current directory.
+14. Run command  `npm run dev` in the current directory.
-13. Open the application in your browser (url: http://localhost:5173)
+15. Open the application in your browser (url: http://localhost:5173)

 Following these steps should build and run the `chat-ui` and `chat-api` applications.
 For logging in, the application uses `localStorage`.
 To log in, use your email address @euvic.pl.